 A bond is a security that represents an agreement to repay borrowed money.
-Watch this video to learn more about how you may be able to use bonds to add income.
+Learn more about how you may be able to use bonds to add income.

 Bonds are issued by 3 entities: U.S. government, state and local governments and corporations.
 Read this article to learn more.

 This article provides an overview of bond indexes and ways you may consider using them to follow broad trends in the various bond markets.

 A bond ladder is an investment strategy designed to diversify a portfolio of fixed income securities by purchasing bonds with staggered maturities.
 Learn more.

 In order to choose whether to invest in bonds or bond funds, it’s important to understand the key differences between the two, along with the benefits and risks involved.
 Learn more.